Affine Invariance in Continuous-Domain Convolutional Neural Networks: Introduction

-Regular continuous G-CNNs, as investigated by \citet{oyallon2015deep,bekkers2015training,weiler20183d,zhou2017oriented}, focus on seamless transformations within continuous domains.
+Regular continuous G-CNNs, as investigated by \citep{oyallon2015deep,bekkers2015training,weiler20183d,zhou2017oriented}, focus on seamless transformations within continuous domains.
 Their research showcases how G-CNNs can excel in handling continuous data, offering advantages over traditional CNNs in capturing intricate patterns and representations.
-Steerable continuous G-CNNs, explored \citet{cohen2018spherical,worrall2017harmonic,kondor2018generalization, thomas2018tensor,andrearczyk2019exploring}, introduce a specialized approach where the convolution kernels are represented in terms of circular or spherical harmonics.
-This technique, particularly suitable for unimodular groups like roto-translations, enables efficient computation by utilizing basis coefficients.
+Steerable continuous G-CNNs, explored \citep{cohen2018spherical,worrall2017harmonic,kondor2018generalization, thomas2018tensor,andrearczyk2019exploring}, introduce a specialized approach where the convolution kernels are represented in terms of circular or spherical harmonics.
+This technique, particularly suitable for unimodular groups like roto-translations, enables efficient computation by utilizing basis coefficients. \citep{knigge2022exploiting} employs separability convolutions to attain equivariance concerning scale-rotation-translation transformations. \citep{chen2021equivariant} utilizes separability for efficient implementations of $SE(3)$ equivariance.